 Positions of the planets this month

-Mercury: The closest planet to the Sun can be seen at dawn and dusk in the constellation of Aquarius, not far from the planets Mars and Neptune.
+Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling between the constellations of Sagittarius and Capricornus, not far from Venus.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

-Venus: The sister planet can also be seen in the constellation of Capricornus.
+Venus: The sister planet can be seen near Mercury travelling between the constellations of Sagittarius and Capricornus.
 Just like Mercury, Venus can only be seen at dawn and dusk.

-Mars: The red planet can be seen in the constellation of Aquarius.
+Mars: The red planet can be seen in the constellation Libra.

 Neptune: The blue giant requires a telescope pointed in the constellation of Aquarius in order to be seen.